 Twenty years have passed since the Asian financial crisis, a landmark event that triggered massive economic disruption in the heart of Asia even as its shockwaves reached as far afield as Russia and Brazil.
 In a few Southeast Asian countries, political and economic institutions were shaken to their very core and economic progress and poverty reduction were set back by years.
-Join the Carnegie Endowment for International Peace, the ASEAN+3 Macroeconomic Research Office, and the Johns Hopkins SAIS Asia Programs for a look back on how these economies fared during the crisis and in the years since.
-Panelists will ask whether the economic institutions these countries rebuilt or restored will prove capable of managing future economic shocks.
+The Carnegie Endowment for International Peace, the ASEAN+3 Macroeconomic Research Office, and the Johns Hopkins SAIS Asia Programs hosted a look back on how these economies fared during the crisis and in the years since.
+Panelists asked whether the economic institutions these countries rebuilt or restored will prove capable of managing future economic shocks.

-A recently published report by the ASEAN+3 Macroeconomic Research Office entitled Twenty Years After the Asian Financial Crisis will provide the backdrop to a discussion of these issues by a panel of eminent economists with considerable experience in Asia.
+A recently published report by the ASEAN+3 Macroeconomic Research Office entitled Twenty Years After the Asian Financial Crisis provided the backdrop to a discussion of these issues by a panel of eminent economists with considerable experience in Asia.

 Yasuyuki Sawada is the chief economist for the Asian Development Bank (ADB).
 Prior to joining ADB, he was professor in the Faculty of Economics in the University of Tokyo.